Health cover for temporary stays

-In some countries the European Health Insurance Card is issued together with the national health card.
-In others, you need to apply for it.
+In some countries the European Health Insurance Card (EHIC) is issued together with the national health card.
+In other countries, you need to apply for it.

 Please note that the European Commission is not responsible for the content of external websites.